Family Photos: Why they’re important and how to plan for them!!

 It can be super duper tempting to say “screw it!” to what is arguably the least fun part of your day.
 I get it.
 BUT there are ways to make it go by as quickly and as efficiently as possible!!

 Before we get into these tips, I want to remind you just how incredibly important family photos are.
-It’s not every day that your entire family is gathered together in one place, dressed up super nice and willing to sacrifice a few minutes of their day to smile at a camera.
+It’s not every day that your entire family is gathered together in one place.
 It’s vital that we capitalize on the moment and get family photos taken!!

 So now that we’ve established formal family photos are a “must” on your wedding day, let me fill you in on the BEST ways to go about doing them to save time and stress so you can focus on dancing the night away!!!